haggen/localthreat/README.md

 $ docker-compose up
 ```

 This will boot everything you need in one go.
 You can resume your work later with the same command.
-If you just created the container though, you'll need to also setup the database; with the containers running run:
+If it's your first run though, you'll need to also setup the database; with the everything running run:

 ```shell
 $ docker-compose exec -T db psql -h localhost -u postgres postgres < api/migrate.sql